parshimers/incubator-asterixdb/asterixdb/asterix-doc/src/site/markdown/ncservice.md

 Deploying on multiple machines only differs in the configuration file and where each process is actually resident.
 Take for example a deployment on 3 machines, `cacofonix-1`,`cacofonix-2`,and `cacofonix-3`.
+`cacofonix-1' will be the CC, and `cacofonix-2` and `cacofonix-3` will be the two NCs, respectively.
 The configuration would be as follows:

 `cc.conf`: